-Wood chips are a form of organic gold, with all kinds of amazing uses beyond the obvious.
+Wood chips are a form of organic gold, with all kinds of amazing uses.
 How can you be using wood chips in your garden and around the house?
 I'm glad you asked...

 It's old, but classic.
-Wood chips accomplish two important goals for your plants: they help them retain water and stay warm.
-In addition, they suppress the growth of weeds in garden beds, making it easier for you to maintain them over time.
-Spread a layer of wood chips over the garden in spring to get it looking clean, sharp, and beautiful, and repeat in fall to protect your plants from freezing temperatures and snow.
-Be aware that you may need to add nitrogen fertilizer to supply the needs of your plants, and make sure to churn up or remove old mulch before remulching so your plants aren't buried.
+Wood chips help accomplish two important goals for your plants: retaining water and staying warm.
+In addition, they suppress the growth of weeds, making it easier for you to maintain your garden beds over time.
+Spread a layer of wood chips atop the garden in spring to get it looking clean, sharp, and beautiful, and repeat in fall to protect your plants from freezing temperatures and snow.
+Be aware that you may need to add nitrogen fertilizer to supply the needs of your plants, and make sure to churn up or remove old mulch before remulching, so your plants aren't buried.

 2. Composting material

 Wood chips contain a great deal of carbon, and they're great for building up the soil.
 Just by using them as mulch, you'll be improving the condition of your soil, but you can also add them to your compost as a carbon or "brown" layer.
 They'll break down and enrich the dirt, making it that much more nutritious for the plants you spread it on.

 Like other wood products, wood chips can make great fuel, and they're especially useful for fire starter and small, controlled fires.
 They're also ideal for biomass reactors, which can be used to power engines in addition to providing heat.

 Another classic use of woodchips is as a walkway substrate.
 They'll even out the ground and provide weed suppression in the garden and lawn areas.
 Before you create a wood chip walkway, lay down a weed barrier to increase its lifetime.
 Be aware, though, that wheelchair users and other people with mobility impairments might have trouble navigating a walkway that's not carefully graded, and be sure to remove any large debris regularly so it won't trip people.